phaserjs/phaser/README.md

 ### Building from source

-Should you wish to build Phaser from source you can take advantage of the provided [Grunt](http://gruntjs.com/) scripts.
-Ensure you have the required packages by running `npm install` first.
+Should you wish to build Phaser 2 from source you can take advantage of the provided [Grunt](http://gruntjs.com/) scripts.
+Ensure you have the required packages by changing to the `v2` or `v2-community` folder, and running `npm install` first.

 Run `grunt` to perform a default build to the `dist` folder.